 2017 — Doctor of Philosophy from Kent State University

 2013 — Master of Arts from Kent State University

 2008 — Bachelor of Arts from University of South Carolina

 This course introduces students to the field of sociology through the study of social inequalities as they are created, maintained and challenged within the institutions of our everyday lives.
-This course covers major themes in sociology by exploring how society operates within and through social institutions, how those institutions create and maintain social norms that disenfranchise some while privileging others and how individuals challenge those norms to enact change in their everyday lives, local communities and society at large.
-This course will analyze social structures and their impact on the experiences of individuals.
-We will look at the ways in which social structures construct and constrain reality for individuals and how society and social institutions shape individual values, attitudes and behaviors.
-The course will examine sociological concepts through an analysis of culture, social inequality, social institutions, social movements and social change.
-By the end of the course, you should understand common sociological concepts and perspectives and be able to consider aspects of the social world through the sociological lens.
+This course covers major themes in sociology by exploring how society operates within and through social institutions; how those institutions create and maintain social norms that disenfranchise some while privileging others; and how individuals challenge those norms to enact change in their everyday lives, local communities and society at large.
+This course analyzes social structures and their impact on the experiences of individuals.
+We look at the ways in which social structures construct and constrain reality for individuals and how society and social institutions shape individual values, attitudes and behaviors.
+The course examines sociological concepts through an analysis of culture, social inequality, social institutions, social movements and social change.
+By the end of the course, students should understand common sociological concepts and perspectives and be able to consider aspects of the social world through the sociological lens.
 Students may take only one introductory-level course.
 This counts toward the foundation course requirement for the major.
 Offered every year.